 Amid the bustle of Palm Sunday, Good Friday, and Easter, Maundy Thursday is easy to overlook.
 Few calendars label it, and some churches don’t observe it at all, though it may be the oldest of the Holy Week observances.
 It’s worth asking why, and how, generations of Christians have revered this day.

 The Middle English word “Maundy” comes from the Latin mandatum, meaning “command.”
-The reference is John 13:34:
+The reference is Jesus’ words to his disciples in John 13:34:

 “A new command I give you: Love one another.
 As I have loved you, so you must love one another.“